emilybagley/disgust_reversal_learning-stage2/results/model_agnostic/perseverativeErrors.md

   (combining the fear and disgust block) and non-emotional learning (the points block)
-- Another assessing the presence of a difference between disgust-based learning and learning which is not about digsust (combining the fear and points blocks)
+- Another assessing the presence of a difference between disgust-based learning and learning which is not about disgust (combining the fear and points blocks)
   <p>